Cloud-Schematics/multitier-vpc-bastion-host/README.md

     the VPC region and resource group where you want to deploy this example
 3. Create the Schematics workspace:
-   1. From the IBM Cloud menu
+   1. From the IBM Cloud console select [Schematics](https://cloud.ibm.com/schematics/overview).
-    select [Schematics](https://cloud.ibm.com/schematics/overview).
        - Click Create a workspace.
+       - Enter the URL of this example repo `https://github.com/Cloud-Schematics/multitier-vpc-bastion-host`
+       - Ignore the Git Token field as it is not required for this public repo
+       - Select the Terraform version: Terraform 1.0 or higher
+    2. Click **Next** to create a draft workspace.
        - Enter a name for your workspace.
+       - Select a Resource Group (usually default)
-       - Click Create to create your workspace.
+       - Click **Create** to create the workspace.
-    2. On the workspace **Settings** page, enter the URL of this example in the Schematics examples Github repository.
-     - Select the Terraform version: Terraform 1.0 or higher
-     - Click **Save template information**.
-     - In the **Input variables** section, review the default input variables and provide alternatives if desired.
+    3. In the **Input variables** section, review the default input variables and provide alternatives if desired.
 The only mandatory parameter is the name given to the SSH key that you uploaded to your IBM Cloud account.